-Access Impacts: Most Alabama State Parks and associated facilities remain open except for the following: All swimming pools and designated swimming areas, museums, arcade areas, fitness centers, nature centers, planetarium, and bike-share programs are closed or suspended.
+Access Impacts: Most Alabama State Parks and associated facilities remain open except for the following: all swimming pools and designated swimming areas, museums, arcade areas, fitness centers, nature centers, planetarium, and bike-share programs are closed or suspended.
 Playgrounds and playground equipment are closed or suspended.
 Read more here.

 Boating access areas remain open.
 For a complete list, click here.
 Beaches and beach access areas reopened May 1.
 Group gatherings are limited to 10 people or less.

 · In the Klamath Management Zone, which is the area between the Oregon/California state line and Horse Mountain (40°05’00” N. latitude), the season opened June 1 and continue through Sept.
-3.The Fort Bragg and San Francisco areas, which extend from Horse Mountain to Point Arena (38°57’30” N. latitude) and Point Arena to Pigeon Point (37°11’00” N. latitude), respectively, are expected to open on May 1 and continue through Nov.
-8.
+3.The Fort Bragg and San Francisco areas, which extend from Horse Mountain to Point Arena (38°57’30” N. latitude) and Point Arena to Pigeon Point (37°11’00” N. latitude), respectively, are expected to open on June 17 and continue through Oct.
+31.

 Watercraft Inspection and Decontamination Stations to prevent the spread of aquatic nuisance species in State Parks are open and staffed during the Stay at Home order.
 Blue Mesa reopened to boating on May 15.

 All of DEEP’s 117 boat launches located throughout the state remain open.
 Kent Falls State Park (Kent) and Seaside State Park (Waterford) have both been closed to the public.
 The state has issued guidelines for safe boating, which can be read here.
 Please note, when a State boat launch parking lot is full, the launch is closed and the additional launching/retrieval of vessels may not be allowed.